A Word from Jim ...

 What To Look For In The Best Acoustic Guitar Lessons

-More and more searches for everything imaginable are made on Youtube, as a matter of fact it's the second most favorite search engine after Google itself.
+More and more searches for everything imaginable are made on Youtube, as a matter of fact, it's the 2nd most favorite search engine after Google itself.

-Like Google, the number of items returned for a search such as 'blues guitar lessons' is formidable - how to determine the instruction that's best for you and how to play blues guitar in the authentic style?
+Like Google, the number of items returned for a search such as 'blues lessons' is formidable - how to determine the instruction that's best for you and how to play acoustic guitar in the authentic style?

 Youtube guitar lessons feature all manner of styles and teaching levels, both paid and for free.
 Blues guitar tabs are the basis of the best guitar lessons.